SAP/ui5-tooling/rfcs/0005-server-middleware-extensibility.md

 A middleware may be executed before or after any other middleware.
 This shall be configurable in a simple but less generic way.

-Custom and third party server middlewares are treated differently and have their own configuration sections (`customMiddlewares` and `npmMiddlewares`).
+Custom and third party server middlewares (from `npm` dependencies) are treated differently and have their own configuration sections (`customMiddlewares` and `npmMiddlewares`).

 A project configuration might look like this: